cawa-93/vite-electron-builder/README.md

 - **Continuous Integration**
   - The configured workflow for check the types for each push and PR.
   - The configured workflow for check the code style for each push and PR.
-  - ⏳ **Automatic tests**.
-I plan to add a simple test that will check if the application is being built, opened, and displays at least some content.
-But this test will not test any functionality of the application.
+  - **Automatic tests** used [spectron](https://www.electronjs.org/spectron).
+Simple, automated test check:
+    - Does the main window open
+    - Is the main window not empty
 - **Continuous deployment**
   - Each time you push changes to the main branch, a workflow starts, which creates a new github release.
     - The version number is automatically set based on the current date in the format "yy.mm.dd".